AI-Assisted Creative Asset Review and Localization Routing

 Use a five-stage creative operations loop: register, review, adapt, approve, publish.

-- Route localized variants to market reviewers with checklist-driven approvals.
+Route market-specific variants Send localized image, copy, audio, or video variants to the right reviewers with checklist-driven approvals.

 Implementation Blueprint

-This pattern works well in Make or n8n for visual branching, with Pipedream for event-driven custom steps when needed.
+This pattern works well in Make or n8n for review-state branching, with shared Google documents holding the source-of-truth brief and reviewer notes.

 Core asset record: